flipdazed/Hybrid-Monte-Carlo/hmc/README.md

 <a name="tests-bg"/>
 ### Sampling a Bivariate Gaussian
 A demonstration of the first 50 HMC moves when sampling a bivariate gaussian distribution.
 Normally these moves would be part of the *burn in* phase.
+An interesting thing to note is that this is equivalent to a simple harmonic oscillator based in a point-like lattice (i.e. no lattice!) of two dimensions.
+The covariance matrix can be diagonalised and linearly decomposed into two separate oscillators and then they can be considered as two separated point oscillators.

 <p align="center">
 	<img src="./plots/HMC_gauss_2d.png" width="700" height="700" />
 </p>